 Currently MARA is only available in an iPad-compatible form.
-We understand that potential users may prefer to use Android devices or computer versions, but these are not yet likely for MARA.
+We understand that potential users may prefer to use Android devices or computer versions or mobile phones, but these are not yet possible for MARA.
 We will consider this in future versions, but not at least until 2020.

 Password: What to do when I have forgotten my password?

 If you forget your password to MARA, please email us and we’ll get back to you with a temporary login that will allow you to change your password.